RD Virtual Credit Card

 Q: Do Amazon seller tools (Helium 10 / Jungle Scout) accept RDVCC?

 Yes.
 These tools all accept US-BIN Visa / Mastercard payments.
-We recommend one card per tool category for clean cost accounting.
+With at most 2 cards active at a time, keep the ad-related tools on one card and everything else on the other for clean cost accounting.

 Q: How many stores / tools can one card serve?